mailermailer/mailermailer-wp/README.md

 #### Where can I find my API key?

 API keys are available upon request.
-If you'd like one, please visit our [API docs](http://www.mailermailer.com/api/getting-started/index.rwp).
+If you'd like one, please email us at support@mailermailer.com.

 #### I just changed my signup form on MailerMailer.
 How do I update the widget?